AlexAlizar/SearchStat/README.md

 INSTALLATION
 ------------

-SearchStat has program components for:
+SearchStat has program components for: WEB, IOS, Desktop, Android

--WEB
--IOS
--Desktop
--Android
+Hiden components that were used: crauler, web-service, MySQL database.

 REQUIREMENTS
 ------------